u-blox/baud-rate-test/README.md

     ...and, usually, the reason for failure will be obvious from the diagnostic print that precedes that line.
 If not, please check the line number in the file `TESTS\unit_tests\default\main.cpp` to determine the error cause.

 # Running The Test Under A Debugger
-If you wish to run the test under a debugger, then first do a clean compilation as follows to get debug information into your `.elf` file.
+If you wish to run the test under a debugger, then first do a clean compilation as follows to get debug information into your `.elf` file:

 `mbed test -n tests-unit_tests-default --profile mbed-os/tools/profiles/debug.json --compile -c`

 Drag and drop the built binary (`BUILD\tests\<target>\<toolchain>\TESTS\unit_tests\default\default.bin`) onto your target.

-Run `mbedls` to determine the COM port that your mbed board is connected to.
+Run `mbedls` to determine the `COM` port that your mbed board is connected to.
 Supposing it is `COM1`, you would then start the target under your debugger (providing it with the `.elf` file `BUILD\tests\<target>\<toolchain>\TESTS\unit_tests\default\default.elf`) and, on the PC side, enter the following to begin the test:

 `mbedhtrun --skip-flashing --skip-reset -p COM1:115200`